chadwhitacre/openpath/_posts/2024-01-02-welcome-to-open-path.md

 ---
-title: Introduction &amp; Roundup
-excerpt: Announcement about the Open Path website
+title: Welcome to Open Path
-draft: true
+excerpt: Open Path is a new blog from Chad Whitacre about Open Source, tech, and society
 ---

 Greetings!
 Welcome to [Open Path](/).
 The purpose of this blog is to contribute to important conversations about topics that matter to the Open Source community, the wider tech industry, and society at large.
+In this intro post I'll give you a little background on myself, and a roundup of recent activity.

 ## A Little About Me